-The best push-up for chest are wide grip push-ups.
-In this variation, you set your hands wider than shoulder width and let your elbows flare out closer to 90 degrees.
+The best push-up for the chest is wide grip push-ups.
+In this variation, you set your hands wider than shoulder-width and let your elbows flare out closer to 90 degrees.

 This variation places the chest on a much greater stretch.
 However, you can easily strain your tendons with this exercise so it is important to exercise caution.
 Because of that, I prefer the standard push-up with your elbows tucked at 45 degrees from your body.

 What Is The Best Push-Up For Upper Chest?

 The decline push-up (with your feet elevated) is the best push-up for the upper chest.
 This exercise increases the weight you have to lift and changes the angle in which you are pressing to an acute angle.
 As such, the shoulders and the upper chest do a lot more of the work.

 What Is The Best Push-Up For Triceps?

 The best push-up for triceps is the close grip push-up.
 This exercise requires you to tuck your arms completely at your sides to about a 15 degree angle from your body.
 As such, it emphasizes the arms much more than the chest.
 See the video above for a demonstration.